Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 "Right..."

-Behind the stairs some distance from where they gathered, a boy with dark skin, wearing like some ancient Indian tribes, with long hair like lion manes, looked at them.
+Some distance from where they gathered, a boy with dark skin, wearing like some ancient Indian tribes, with long hair like lion manes, were hidden, looking at them secretly.

 Nia suggested, "Probably time we headed for the ship, right?"